 Failing or refusing an alcohol test will result in arrest and a 45-day license suspension.
 In addition, the law requires the installation of an ignition interlock device (IID) for all alcohol-related driving offenses.

-When you’ve been in an auto accident and you suspect the other driver is intoxicated, call the police right away.
+When you’ve been in an auto accident, and you suspect the other driver is intoxicated, call the police right away.
 Their report will be vital to your injury claim.
 DUIs carry criminal and civil charges.
-If you are struck by an intoxicated driver who has been criminally charged with a DUI, you may have a stronger civil case against them.
+If an intoxicated person who has been criminally charged with a DUI causes you injury in a car accident, you may have a stronger civil case against them.

 There are several types of damages you can recover in a collision with a drunk driver.
 In addition, dram shop and negligent entrustment laws allow you to hold all parties responsible, including the establishment that served the driver previous to the accident.

 The injuries sustained in these types of accidents can require years of medical and therapeutic treatment.
-Victims should be wary of insurance adjusters that offer settlements that don’t take into account your future expenses.
-A qualified auto accident attorney can effectively present your case and may secure the maximum compensation for your injuries.
+Victims should be wary of insurance adjusters that offer settlements that don’t take into account their future expenses.
+A qualified Connecticut DUI injury attorney can effectively present your case and may secure the maximum compensation for your injuries.

 The Flood Law Firm has represented thousands of Connecticut families whose lives have been impacted by reckless drunk driving.
 If you have been injured or lost a loved one to reckless drinking and driving, we’d like to help you get the justice you deserve.
 Contact us 7 days a week at 860-346-2695 to speak with our lawyers at no cost, and with no obligation.
 Learn about your legal rights from one of the most experienced law firms in the state.
 Time limits do apply.